MDPI Papers Cited in the News – June 2024

 Climate change has encouraged the exponential growth of water hyacinths which has exacerbated their growth, causing a great burden and impact on communities like the Manobo community.
 This includes things like restricting sufficient water flow, making it difficult for boats to reach the areas.

 The BBC News post cites a recent article published in Plants.
 In this article, the authors discuss the significant impacts the plant species have on rural communities.
 Termed ‘the world’s most invasive weeds’, they discuss strategies for the management of the plant.
 This includes converting the plant into different products that could either be used by the communities themselves or sold to other industries that need the material.
-But this requires a significant strategy and a ‘green nudge’ to encourage rural communities to aid in the management of water hyacinth.
+But this requires strategy and a ‘green nudge’ to encourage rural communities to aid in the management of water hyacinth.

 The article explains how these strategies will ‘foster resilience and lead to more sustainable solutions for the water hyacinth control and management issues.’